SchulzLab/AtlasLens/README.md

 ---

 **AtlasLens** is an open-source R/Shiny application for interactive, metadata-driven exploration of single-cell RNA-seq datasets and integrated cellular atlases.
-It lets you iteratively filter cells across any combination of metadata dimensions (tissue, cell type, disease status, sex, age, time point) and immediately run downstream analyses — interactive visualization, differential expression, Gene Ontology enrichment with redundancy reduction, temporal expression analysis, and context-dependent gene-function profiling via geneCOCOA.
-Every analysis can be revisited from a session history and exported as reproducible R code.
+It lets you iteratively filter cells across any combination of metadata dimensions and immediately run downstream analyses — visualization, differential expression, GO enrichment, temporal expression, and gene-function profiling — with full history and reproducible R-code export.

 AtlasLens runs **locally** on your own machine, so your data stays private — see [Getting started](https://atlaslens.readthedocs.io/en/latest/getting-started/) to